r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 which does not work.
 One has to add `-L$(LOCAL_SOFT)/lib/opencv4/3rdparty` so that `-llibopenjp2 -lquirc` are found (`LOCAL_SOFT` is set to the root of the compiled native toolchain).
 Still, this list of libraries is not complete, a number of dependencies are missing (`webp` is one of them).
+In principle, this is a common problem that `pkg-config` configurations are not thoroughly tested with static linking.

+`pkg-config` is not available in the native toolchain, so packages cannot use it directly in their make files, and for the reasons shown here probably should not, anyway.
+But it may be useful as a hint/starting point when establisthing the linking order.

 ## Establishing the linking order via topological sort